KumarAmitt/calculator/README.md

 - Navigate to the directory `calculator` in your File Explorer.

-- Run `git checkout milestone-5` to check out the feature branch

 - Run `npm install` to install dependencies.

 - Run `npm start` to run the app in browser.
 Recommended: Chrome/Firefox